Charly Boy: Other ventures

 Charly Boy is the founder of New Waves Productions and publisher of The Charly Boy Magazine which he launched in 2010 and wrote for regularly.
 In 1991, he wrote the column Nuts and Screws for defunct women's publication Poise.
 As a music video producer/director, Charly Boy has worked with numerous music artists including Onyeka Onwenu ("Dancing in the Sun"), Alex O ("She's So Pretty"), Floxy Bee ("Eko"), and Femi Kuti ("No Cause For Alarm?").

 In 1990, Charly Boy was among the Nigerian singers who supported Yvonne Chaka Chaka – then the face of Pepsi in Africa – in a series of concerts and featured in a commercial for the brand with Femi Kuti and Evi-Edna Ogosi.
 He was also in a number of Target cigarettes print commercials with his wife Diane.

 Image

-Charly Boy is well known for his change of image which started with androgyny at the start of his music career.
+Charly Boy is known for his change of image which started with androgyny at the start of his music career.
 His preference for make-up, relaxed and braided hairstyles, and "women's clothing" caused controversy among conservative Nigerians.
 He would later be nicknamed "Nigeria's Boy George" by entertainment journalists, but claimed that he had started this persona long before his British counterpart became famous.

 In the late nineties, Charly Boy began to wear his hair in dreadlocks and adopted a goth image, acquiring piercings and tattoos which were frowned on by society who viewed his modification as Satanic and occultist.
 In 2012, he introduced his fans to Linda, his female alter ego.
 Charly Boy continues to sport the goth look, and in 2014 he shaved off his dreadlocks due to a thinning hairline.